A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 It is for seriousness.

-When couples commit to a contained block of work, they show up differently.
+When couples commit to a contained block of work, they tend to arrive with a different level of focus.
+The conversations deepen.
+The work moves.

 Level II: High-Impact Intensive